AlenUbuntu/Awesome-Vision-and-Language-PreTrain-Papers/README.md

-# Awesome Vision and Language PreTrain Models (PTMs)
+# Awesome Vision and Language PreTrain Model (PTM) Papers
 Maintained by [Yang Gao]() (ustcgaoy01@gmail.com) Last Update on 12/07/2020.

 Due to the large amount of research in this field, we mainly focus on Vision-Only PTMs, Language-Only PTMs, Multimodal PTMs, and other releated research in this field such as transfer learning.